Recovery: re·cov·ery noun A return to a normal or healthy condition.

 Take care of yourself — you matter.

-Source: Counseling or support was available after Hurricanes Helene and Milton per the Charlotte County Emergency Management Facebook page post dated 10/14/2024
+Source: Charlotte County Emergency Management Facebook page post dated 10/14/2024

 If you need help locating or connecting with your loved ones after a hurricane, the American Red Cross MAY be able to assist you.
 Click HERE for more information.